ines-sanluis/advent-of-code/2022/2/README.md

 ## Lessons learnt
 - This was my first time using method `maketrans` to create a mapping table and using `translate()` to replace specified characters.
 - Pay attention!
 Rock wins over scissors 😅.
-Struggled a bit at the beggining as I assumed Scissors > Paper > Rock which is not how the game works.
+Struggled a bit in the beggining as I assumed Scissors > Paper > Rock which is not how the game works.